bjornharrtell/extjs/docs/guides/command_reference/README.md

   * `--fields`, `-f` - Comma separated list of "name:type" field pairs
   * `--name`, `-n` - The name of the Model

+### Syntax

+    sencha generate model [options] name \
+                                    fields

 ## sencha generate package

+This command generates a new Sencha Cmd Package.
+A package is in many ways like an application in that it contains any of the following pieces:

+  * JavaScript source
+  * SASS styles
+  * Arbitrary resources

+All of these are integrated by a build process using `sencha package build`.

+For example:

+    sencha generate package foo

+To use this package in applications (or other packages), you just add the name of the package to the requires array in the `"app.json"` or `"package.json"`
+file:

+    requires: [
+        'foo'
+    ]

+All packages reside in the `"./packages"` folder of the workspace (which is often the same folder as your application).

 ### Options
   * `--name`, `-n` - The name of the package to generate
   * `--type`, `-t` - The type of the package to generate (i.e., "code" or "theme")

+### Syntax

+    sencha generate package [options] name

 ## sencha generate profile